The winter event season kicks off in a big way this week with shindigs in every major town: Kalispell, Whitefish, Columbia Falls and Bigfork.

-Below is a guide to some of the can’t-miss happenings this winter.
+From there, the events keep rolling in through February.
+Below is a sampling of the valley’s many can’t-miss winter offerings.
 Be sure to visit www.flatheadevents.net for daily updates on events throughout the valley.

 Bigfork Holiday Parade of Lights

-Held the first Saturday of December every year, this event is a great opportunity for all ages to ease into winter.
-Bring the kids to visit local businesses, grab a hot drink and enjoy the show.
-After the parade wraps up at the Bigfork Center for the Performing Arts, Santa will be available for pictures until 8 p.m.
-Cash prizes are awarded for best floats.
+This event is held the first Saturday of December every year and is an ideal outing for all ages.
+It’s also a great way to support local businesses.
+The parade starts on Grand and Electric avenues.
+After it wraps up at the Bigfork Center for the Performing Arts, Santa will be available for pictures until 8 p.m.

 Skijoring at Rebecca Farm

-Previously held in Lakeside, this skijoring competition — during which a skier is pulled by a horse around a course featuring jumps — is in its second year at the internationally known Rebecca Farm equestrian facility west of Kalispell.
+This skijoring competition — during which a skier is pulled by a horse around a course featuring jumps — is held at the internationally known Rebecca Farm equestrian facility west of Kalispell.
+Event organizers are seeking volunteers.

 Polar Bear Plunge